mzgh13/builder-os-ideation/research/RecruitingAgency/Recruiting_Agency_Workflow_Deepdive.md

 ### **B. Key Integration Points and SaaS Partners to Target**

-To effectively address the prioritized workflows, CompanyOS must achieve deep, reliable, and bi-directional integrations with the following:
+To effectively address the prioritized workflows, <SaaS-OS> must achieve deep, reliable, and bi-directional integrations with the following:

 * **Dominant ATS Platforms:** Based on market presence within the tech boutique segment, prioritize integrations with:
   * Bullhorn
   * Loxo
-  * Greenhouse *(Primary research during CompanyOS's direct outreach should further validate and rank these for the specific target sub-segment).*
+  * Greenhouse *(Primary research during <SaaS-OS>'s direct outreach should further validate and rank these for the specific target sub-segment).*
 * **LinkedIn Recruiter:** This is non-negotiable.
 Given LinkedIn's API restrictions 30, a combination of official API access (if obtainable for RSC-like features) and potentially advanced, ethical browser automation (for data capture where APIs are insufficient, built with resilience to UI changes) may be necessary.
 The goal is seamless data extraction and InMail logging.
 * **Core Email & Calendar Systems:**
   * Microsoft Outlook 365 (Email & Calendar)